 Google reviews can impact your placement on local search.
 As already discussed, they are also prominently featured for users who search for lawyers in your area, making them an important review platform.
 Set up your Google business page and engage with others through Google.
 Encouraging people to leave you reviews on this platform should be your top priority for your online reputation.

-For lawyers, AVVO is another important site.
+For law firm SEO, AVVO is another important site.
 AVVO was developed to help those looking for attorneys.
 The site maintains strict standards to ensure that all the lawyers are treated equally and that customers can completely trust the ratings given.
 Your AVVO rating is calculated using a few different criteria, including your legal associations, publications, speaking engagements, awards, and experience.
 The rating is calculated automatically, so the best steps that lawyers can take to improve this rating are to:

 - claim their profile